Cyberkid02/Python3-proxy/README.md

 # Python3-proxy

-A Simple For Routing request through a server.
+A Simple Proxy For Routing request through a server.